 How does Humanity interact with the Natural world?
 Where do we end and Nature begin?
 Is there even a separation?
 Or are we just extensions of it, an integrated part of the web that we externalize and call Nature?
 Does our current globalized reality play a role in how we relate to one another and to the network of life that surrounds us?
 And how do we care for ourselves and our communities within all that’s going on?

-During the YIP9 Outdoor Experience we will carry these questions and others 500 kilometers to the north.
-There, in the vast openness of the rolling Dallarna landscape, we will create a wilderness camp, cook over a fire, fetch water from the streams and sleep under the stars for seven days.
-We will be spending time together exploring where we stand in the moment and what we are walking toward, as individuals as well as a collective.
+During the YIP10 Outdoor Experience we will carry these questions and others onto the waters of Sörmland.
+We will learn the art of paddling in our Canadian canoes, finding and creating new homes every night, cooking over the fire and sleeping under the stars for seven days.
+We will be spending time together exploring where we stand in the present moment and what we are walking toward in the future, as individuals as well as a collective.
 We will also have the opportunity to spend time on our own exchanging with the land and listening to what she wants to share.

-Silas, Inte and Christianne have been working together since 2014 organising the Outdoor Experience for YIP.
-Their passion of working with people and the outdoors is fuelled by the importance they see in the reconnection of our modern societies with nature; she who is our home, she who is everywhere around us and is the voice of our inner being.
-Together they form a strong, grounded and playful team complementing each other in creating the space for safe, curious and empowering experiences in the outdoors.
+Silas, Inte and Christianne have been working together since 2014 organising Outdoor Experiences.
+Their passion for working with people in the outdoors is fuelled by the importance they see in reconnecting our modern societies with the wild.
+The natural world has been our home for millennia and despite the relatively recent creation of many distractions, if we’re willing to look, we can find it all around us.
+From sprigs of grass that find their way through concrete city blocks, all the way to our innermost being, which is often referred to as our human-nature.
+The three of them together form a strong, grounded and playful team, complementing each other in creating the space for safe, curious and empowering experiences in the outdoors

 Christianne Sinoo, originally from the Netherlands, born in Rotterdam, moved between urban and rural areas since the age of 7.
 Creating spaces for self-directed experiential learning, where the creative and unique strengths of each individual can come to the surface, is what she loves.
 Whether it is in a classroom, in nature or in an office, she wants to explore …